The internet can be a dangerous place, but taking collective action, investing in education and adopting new tech can help tame it.

 7. Advanced Threat-Detection Technology

 The services and channels providing communications connectivity worldwide face countless daily threats that seek to take them offline or extort them.
 The most advanced cybersecurity technology available offers advanced threat detection and automation capabilities.
+The increasing adoption of IoT in telecom has brought new cybersecurity challenges that require innovative solutions to protect against potential threats.
 According to IBM, applying automated security tools could shield organizations from around 80% of cyber threats.

 Artificial intelligence (AI) is the power behind a lot of this automation.
 One of the ways AI can do some societal good is by automating some of the cybersecurity work that takes up so much of the average specialist’s time.
 This means automatically scanning for, flagging and isolating suspicious traffic on company networks or communication channels.